datagrok-ai/public/help/discover/info-panels.md

 where you would click on a subject in order for the content to appear in another pane.
 Typically, implementing such a feature would require coding - but this can be done in a minute using the Datagrok platform.

-### Using pre-defined visualizations
+### Using predefined visualizations

 Oftentimes, it is beneficial to show users an interactive plot, pre-customized based on the structure of the table that is currently open.

 See the following info panel (viewer-scatter.grok) in action by opening (project:demog).
-It creates a [Scatter Plot](../visualize/viewers/scatter-plot.md), sets the axes to the pre-defined columns, and adds a regression line.
+It creates a [Scatter Plot](../visualize/viewers/scatter-plot.md), sets the axes to the predefined columns, and adds a regression line.

 ```